 Raw materials and finished products may be lost or damaged in transit for various reasons including occurrence of accidents or natural disasters.
 There may also be a delay in delivery of raw materials and products which may also affect our business and results of operations negatively.
-Our average stock of finished goods for the Fiscals 2020, 2021 and 2022 was ₹ 152.57 Million, ₹ 191.65 Million, ₹ 285.13 Million respectively and raw material and consumables for the Fiscals 2020, 2021 and 2022 was ₹ 94.84 Million, ₹ 95.53 Million, ₹ 115.13 Million respectively.
+Our average stock of finished goods and semi finished goods for the Fiscals 2020, 2021 and 2022 and period ended September 30, 2022 was ₹ 152.57 Million, ₹ 191.65 Million, ₹ 285.13 Million and ₹ 361.36 Million respectively which was 9.34%, 10.93%, 14.98% and 18.44% (annualized) of revenue from operations respectively and raw material and consumables for the Fiscals 2020, 2021 and 2022 and period ended September 30, 2022 was ₹ 94.84 Million, ₹ 95.53 Million, ₹ 115.13 Million and ₹ 112.57 Million which was 5.81%, 5.45%, 6.05% and 5.74% (annualized) of revenue from operations respectively.
 In the event we fail to maintain a sufficient volume of raw materials and delivery of such materials to us is delayed, we may be unable to meet customer orders in a timely manner or at all.
 Any such inability may result in loss of sales opportunities that our competitors may capitalize on, thereby adversely affecting our business, financial condition, results of operations and cash flows.
 Any compensation received from insurers or third-party transportation providers may be insufficient to cover the cost of any delays and will not repair damage to our relationships with our affected customers and the goodwill of the Company in the market.
 The current war between Ukraine and Russia has resulted in various global sanctions being levied on Russia which is a major exporter of fossil fuels and natural gas, these sanctions have corresponded in an economic slowdown and an increase in fuel costs throughout the world.
 We may also be affected by an increase in fuel costs, as it will have a corresponding impact on freight charges levied by our third- party transportation providers.
-Our freight and forwarding charges were ₹ 63.61 Million, ₹ 68.62 Million and ₹ 83.39 Million in Fiscal 2020, 2021 and 2022 respectively.
+Our freight and forwarding charges were ₹ 63.61 Million, ₹ 68.62 Million, ₹ 83.39 Million and ₹ 42.65 Million in Fiscal 2020, 2021 and 2022 and period ended September 30, 2022 respectively.
 A continued rise in the cost of fuels could require us to expend considerable resources in addressing our distribution requirements, including by way of absorbing these excess freight charges to maintain our selling price, which could adversely affect our results of operations or passing these charges on to our customers, which could adversely affect demand for our products.

-18. Our Restated Financial Statements disclose certain contingent liabilities which if materialize, may adversely affect our business, financial condition, cash flows and results of operation.
+24. Our Restated Financial Statements disclose certain contingent liabilities which if materialize, may adversely affect our business, financial condition, cash flows and results of operation.

-As of March 31, 2022, our contingent liabilities as per Ind AS 37 - Provisions, Contingent Liabilities and Contingent Assets, were as follows:
+As of September 30, 2022, our contingent liabilities as per Ind AS 37 - Provisions, Contingent Liabilities and Contingent Assets, were as follows: